How can I be a Christian and affirm LGBTQ+?

 Those who choose to live like eunuchs for the kingdom of heaven (Matthew 19:11-12).
 This applies to a person of any sexual orientation who chooses to live a celibate life to better serve God.
 Paul also acknowledges that believers may either marry or remain single or widowed (1 Corinthians 7:8-9).
 Some are gifted with celibacy; it's not a mandate.

 Those who are born eunuchs.
 Researcher John J. McNeill stated that a eunuch who has been so from birth describes what today we understand as a homosexual (4).
 In acknowledging some eunuchs are born that way, Jesus acknowledges that God creates some people from birth to be neither fully male nor female, and he rejects a binary paradigm (5).
-Jesus condemns unfaithfulness in marriage and sexual immorality while at the same time acknowledging that some are naturally heterosexual while others are not.
-Eunuchs were excluded from the Covenant of Moses (Deut 23:1) but they are included in the New Covenant (Acts 8:26-39).
-Jesus does not condemn them.
+Jesus condemns unfaithfulness in marriage and sexual immorality while at the same time acknowledging that some are naturally heterosexual while others are naturally homosexual.
+While eunuchs were excluded from the Covenant of Moses (Deut 23:1), Jesus includes them in the New Covenant (Acts 8:26-39).

 The Spirit of God told Philip the Evangelist to go down a deserted road towards Gaza.
 On the desert road, Philip encountered a eunuch who was a foreigner from Ethiopia returning home.
 He had gone to Jerusalem to worship but was considered blemished and not permitted in the Court of the Israelites.
 He told Philip no one would explain to him the meaning of what he was reading in Isaiah.
 Philip explained the good news about Jesus to the eunuch.
 When they saw water, the eunuch asked if anything was standing in the way of him being baptized.
 Philip could have replied it was not possible for people of uncertain gender, but he did not.
 Philip baptized the eunuch because whosoever believes in Jesus will be saved and receive eternal life (Acts 8:26-40).
 Pastor Zach Lambert uses the eunuch's baptism as an example of God authorizing all people, regardless of gender, to be adopted as full members of the family of God(6).

-In addition, when Peter speaks to Gentiles at the home of Cornelius, it is possible that some of the military friends present were homosexual, so I include Longinus and Griffin in the crowd.
-Acts 10 says that the Holy Spirit came on all who heard Peter's message, baptizing them with the Spirit, so they could not argue against all being baptized with water.
+In addition, Peter has a dream where God tells him not to call unclean that which God has called clean.
+Peter understands this to mean to stop calling Gentiles unclean.
+Peter preaches this message to Gentiles at the home of Cornelius, a Roman centurion.
+It is possible that some of the military friends present were homosexual, so I included Longinus and Griffin in the crowd.
+Acts 10 says that the Holy Spirit came on all who heard Peter's message, baptizing them with the Spirit, so they could not argue against the apostles baptizing the Gentiles, including the gay believers, with water.

 Representing LGBTQ+ persons adopted into God's family with the full rights of sons provides a model for how today's church may adopt all people into God's family.